multiburo/mb-pipedrive-integration/README.md

 ## License

-[Your License Here]
+**Proprietary - Internal Use Only**

+Copyright © 2025 Multiburó.
+All rights reserved.

+This software is proprietary to Multiburó and is intended for internal use only.
+See the [LICENSE](LICENSE) file for full terms and conditions.

+**⚠️ IMPORTANT**: This package contains proprietary business logic and must not be distributed outside of Multiburó without explicit written permission.

 ## Support

-For questions or issues, please open an issue on GitHub or contact gerardo.gornes@multiburo.com.
+For questions or issues, please open an issue on GitHub.